rordenlab/MRIcroGL/README.md

  - Download and install [Lazarus 2.0.6 or later](https://www.lazarus-ide.org/).
  - Get the [Metal-Demos repository](https://github.com/neurolabusc/Metal-Demos), for example: `git clone https://github.com/neurolabusc/Metal-Demos`.
- - Get the [MRIcroGL12 repository]( https://github.com/rordenlab/MRIcroGL12.git), for example: `git clone https://github.com/neurolabusc/MRIcroGL12`.
+ - Get the [MRIcroGL repository]( https://github.com/rordenlab/MRIcroGL.git), for example: `git clone https://github.com/neurolabusc/MRIcroGL`.
- - The Metal-Demos and MRIcroGL12 folders should share the same parent folder, e.g. `~/src/MRIcroGL12` and `~/src/Metal-Demos`.
+ - The Metal-Demos and MRIcroGL folders should share the same parent folder, e.g. `~/src/MRIcroGL` and `~/src/Metal-Demos`.
   - **Option for Windows** You you can decide to build with or without faster gzip decompression:
    - To build **without** faster GZip: Remove the text "{$DEFINE FASTGZ}" from the file opts.inc.
 Benefit: easier build, uses permissive BSD license.
    - To build **with** faster GZip.
 Preserve the text "{$DEFINE FASTGZ}" in the file opts.inc.
 Benefit: faster gzip decompression.
 However, this only supports CPUs that support SSE4 (2008 and later).